 Trust administration process requires the Successor Trustee to abide by several laws and deadlines.
 Successor Trustees owe a fiduciary duty to the trust beneficiaries and have several requirements by law (CA Probate Code Sections 16000-16105).
 As Successor Trustee, you are required to give notice to the trust beneficiaries, file taxes, communicate with beneficiaries, manage the trust assets and investments, provide notice to Department of Health Care Services, and in some cases, provide an accounting of trust assets to the trust beneficiaries.

 A Successor Trustee must abide by the terms of the trust and the law.
-Our team of living trust administration attorneys in California can help you abide by your duties and manage your responsibilities.
+At Goyette, Ruano & Thompson, our team of living trust administration attorneys in California can help you abide by your duties and manage your responsibilities.
 We will help you distribute the trust assets according to the terms of the trust in a manner to protect yourself from contentious beneficiaries.
 Beneficiaries may contest your trust administration or petition a court to remove you a Successor Trustee for breach of fiduciary duties.

 In most cases, attorney fees are paid directly from the trust at no cost to you as Successor Trustee.
 This provides an opportunity for you to obtain a living trust attorney and protect yourself from unintentional mistakes and contentious beneficiaries.